salelkafrawy/salelkafrawy.github.io/_posts/2021-11-24-milestone-2 - Advanced Models.md

 ## Q1: XGBoost Trained on Distance and Angle Features

 The XGBoost library is utilized to create the gradient boosted tree classifier, an ensembling method that combines outputs from individual trees to generate the final prediction.
-A baseline XGBoost model is created as instructed.
+A simple XGBoost model with a learning rate of 1, depth of 2, using logistic regression for binary classification is created.
 This baseline model uses the same training/validation setup as the logistic regression models and is trained only on distance and angle features.
 Compare to the Logistic Regression model trained on distance and angle, the only difference is that the input features are not normalized.
 This decision is made based on the fact that decision trees are usually not affected by any monotonic transformation.

 While the baseline XGBoost model achieves a very similar accuracy compare to the its Logistic Regssion counterpart (~90%), the confusion matrix reveals that the prediction of goals by this model is non-zero.
 Plotting the baseline XGBoost model with the Logistis Regression model on the four performance evaluation figures confirms that the XGBoost model has a marginal performance advantage over the Logistis Regression model (See below).
 Most notably, the reliability curve shows that the XGBoost model produces more higher predicted Probabilities that are inline with the perfectly calibrated line.